kaBeech/advent-of-code-solutions/2023-Xtreme-Xmas-Code-Maiden-Voyage/Day06-No-Named-Functions/README.md

 I then realized that I wrote the challenge to specify that I had to write a program to complete the puzzle, so I went back and wrote a program that did so.

-Part 2 may be challenging if you're approaching the problem from a software development/more direct modeling perspective (due to increasing the computational load of, for example, brute forcing the answer), but in terms of solving it with algebra the change was trivial.
+Part 2 may be challenging if you're approaching the problem from a more direct modeling perspective (due to increasing the computational load of, for example, brute forcing the answer), but in terms of solving it with algebra the change was trivial.

 Which I suppose goes to show: anyone who said you'll never use middle/high school math in the real world may be working too hard at their "real job!"